igraph/rigraph_revdep_checks/problems.md

 checking line endings in Makefiles ...
 NOTE
 Found the following Makefile(s) without a final LF: src/Makevars
-Some ‘make’ programs ignore lines not ending in LF.
+Some âmakeâ programs ignore lines not ending in LF.
 ```
 ```
 DONE